 - This policy applies to all staff members and processes at The Mind Lab (including any programme delivery partners).
 The Mind Lab (TML) must ensure that, when using or dealing with personal information relating to other staff members, users, contractors or any other individuals, they comply fully with this policy.

-- This policy applies to all personal information provided, whether in person or via other means, including through The Mind Lab sites (including themindlab.com, applynz.force.com, techfutureslab.com, and the student portal).
+- This policy applies to all personal information provided, whether in person or via other means, including through The Mind Lab sites (including themindlab.com, applynz.force.com, techfutureslab.com, and the Learning Management System).

 This policy covers the following:

 - Storage, use and disclosure of personal information